Revenue

 Geographic expansion potential

-Back Market can grow significantly by entering large untapped markets like India, Brazil, and Canada.
-The company's successful UK launch (80% YoY GMV growth) demonstrates its ability to quickly capture market share in new regions.
+The U.S. has become Back Market's second-largest market, with core U.S. test markets growing more than 40 percentage points faster than the company average.
+Back Market can grow further by entering large untapped markets like India, Brazil, and Canada.
 Trade-in programs, currently limited to 5 markets, can be expanded to fuel inventory growth in existing territories like Japan, Italy, and Australia.

 Device category expansion